-- (a) The general qualitative disclosure requirement with respect to credit risk, including: - Definitions of past due and impaired (for accounting purposes) - · Discussion of the AIFI's credit risk management policy - A] An asset, including a leased asset, becomes non-performing when it ceases to generate income for the bank.
+- (a) The general qualitative disclosure requirement with respect to credit risk, including: - Definitions of past due and impaired (for accounting purposes) - Discussion of the AIFI's credit risk management policy - A] An asset, including a leased asset, becomes non-performing when it ceases to generate income for the bank.
 A non-performing asset (NPA) is a loan or an advance where: - (i) interest and/ or instalment of principal remains overdue for a period of more than 90 days in respect of a term loan, - (ii) The account remains 'Out of Order' in respect of an Overdraft/Cash Credit (OD/CC) if the outstanding balance remains continuously in excess of the sanctioned limit/drawing power for 90 days.
-In cases where the outstanding balance in the principal operating account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on the date of Balance Sheet or credits are not enough to cover the interest debited during the same period, these accounts should be treated as 'out of order',

-- (iii) an account where the regular/ ad hoc credit limits have not been reviewed/ renewed within 180 days from the due date/ date of ad hoc sanction and - (iv) Stock statements relied upon by the banks for determining drawing power should not be older than three months.
+In cases where the outstanding balance in the principal operating account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on the date of Balance Sheet or credits are not enough to cover the interest debited during the same period, these accounts should be treated as 'out of order', - (iii) an account where the regular/ ad hoc credit limits have not been reviewed/ renewed within 180 days from the due date/ date of ad hoc sanction and - (iv) Stock statements relied upon by the banks for determining drawing power should not be older than three months.
 The outstanding in the account based on drawing power calculated from stock statements older than three months would be deemed irregular.
-A working capital borrower account will become NPA if such irregular drawings are permitted in the account for a continuous period of 90 days even though the unit may be working or the borrower's financial position is satisfactory. - (v) the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted

-B] Credit risk management policy:

-SIDBI has credit risk management framework, policies, systems and control mechanisms for governing and monitoring credit risk across different products.

-Following are the board approved policies defining the guidelines:

-- (a) Direct & Indirect Ioan lending policies: In line with the credit risk strategy for SIDBI, bank has laid out guidelines for assessing the direct and indirect lending exposures based on internal rating model/external rating, prudent due diligence with respect to obtaining satisfactory reports, undertaking visits, checking the credit bureau reports and GST report, conducting negative list / rating checks by RBI or reputed external agencies, conducting compliance and fraud checks, etc. - (b) Internal credit rating system: Master circular on rating & validation process, which ensures uniformity of assessment and segmenting the target market basis the risks of the borrower.
-SIDBI has different rating models for credit rating of different type of customers like MSMEs, Bank, NBFCs, MFIs, Corporates, etc. - (c) Prudential limits (Exposure cap policy) - (d) Recovery policy - (e) Audit policy - (f) Provision and write-off policy - (g) Delegation of power framework, which ensures that the sanctions and other operations are authorized basis the approval delegation - (h) Internal control guidelines on Derivatives, covering the counterpart credit risk guidelines in brief - (i) Risk Appetite Framework - (j) Enterprise Risk Management Policy details the roles of various risk committees of the bank like the Board, RiMC, ERMC etc. Bank has also elaborated on the roles of various stakeholders in form of governance pyramid which ensures that hierarchy of approvals and governance is followed
+A working capital borrower account will become NPA if such irregular drawings are permitted in the account for a continuous period of 90 days even though the unit may be working or the borrower's financial position is satisfactory. - (v) the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted - B] Credit risk management policy: - SIDBI has credit risk management framework, policies, systems and control mechanisms for governing and monitoring credit risk across different products. - Following are the board approved policies defining the guidelines: - (a) Enterprise Risk Management Policy details the roles of various risk committees of the bank like the Board, RiMC, ERMC etc. Bank has also elaborated on the roles of various stakeholders in the form of governance pyramid which ensures that hierarchy of approvals and governance is followed - (b) Direct & Indirect Ioan lending policies: In line with the credit risk strategy for SIDBI, bank has laid out guidelines for assessing the direct and indirect lending exposures based on internal rating model/external rating, prudent due diligence with respect to obtaining satisfactory reports, undertaking visits, checking the credit bureau reports and GST report, conducting negative list / rating checks by RBI or reputed external agencies, conducting compliance and fraud checks, etc. - (c) Internal credit rating system: Master circular on rating & validation process, which ensures uniformity of assessment and segmenting the target market basis the risks of the borrower.
+SIDBI has different rating models for credit rating of different types of customers like MSMEs, Bank, NBFCs, MFIs, Corporates, etc. - (d) Delegation of power framework, which ensures that the sanctions and other operations are authorized basis the approval delegation